DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 Talk to your training provider to find out what you can train to teach.

 You could also receive a scholarship or bursary of up to £29,000 to train to teach certain subjects.
 [Find out more about your eligibility for a scholarship or bursary](/funding-and-support/scholarships-and-bursaries).

+The subject you train in is not the only one you’ll have the opportunity to teach.

+You may be asked to teach others related to your subject – for example, if you’re a trained physics teacher, you may teach other sciences.

+Or, if you have an A level in another subject, you might get the opportunity to teach that, too.

 ## Do a subject knowledge enhancement (SKE) course